 I tried Kion Coffee

-Kion’s Coffee is 3rd party tested and free of mold and mycotoxins.
-I actually came to discover Kion during my recent fitness journey when I needed a quality clean protein powder and amino acids, but I also tried their USDA certified organic coffee to see how it compared to other brands I love drinking.
+Kion’s Coffee is 3rd party tested and free of mold and mycotoxins, but they don’t disclose their test results on their site.
 Kion’s 100% organic Arabica beans that are grown and harvested on sustainable, fair-trade coffee cooperatives in Honduras and roasted locally in Boulder, Colorado.
 They’re USDA Organic Certified, Specialty Grade and offer light, medium, and dark roast options as well as decaf.
 I find the taste to be smooth, clean and slightly nutty, but wish they had more flavors!

 Price: $24.95 for 12 oz